cascadiarconf-gh-workshops/GutHub/recipes/kn-aglio.md

 9. Remove from heat and pour garlic and oil onto spaghetti
 10. Stir salt and pepper into bowl
 11. Top with parsley and serve
-12. Change the recipe.md's image filename in the frontmatter (between `---`).
-It looks like this: `image: "./images/your-image-filename.jpg"`

 ## Serving Suggestions
 - If desired, grate parmesan cheese onto spaghetti while still hot